-We continue to build a culture of safety in operations.
-More frequent activities will be done to educate and remind our employees on safety standards and protocols.
-This will strengthen our safety culture and will make safety a priority to our employees in the workplace and even in their homes.
+We continue to work with our contractors to build a culture of safety in all our construction and operations.
+More frequent and deliberate activities will be done to educate and remind our employees on safety standards and protocols to strengthen our safety culture and make safety a second nature to our employees not just in the workplace but even in their homes.